How Liberal Arts Engineering Degrees Prepare Students for an AI Future

 And in an era when tools like ChatGPT are increasingly used to shortcut thinking, those skills are under threat.
 A recent MIT study suggests that overreliance on generative AI may actively erode students’ critical thinking—especially when used in place of deeper cognitive effort.
 This only underscores the urgency of educational models that foster thoughtful inquiry and human reasoning.

 That’s exactly what liberal arts engineering programs are designed to do.
-As a recent Chronicle of Higher Education article “What Will Students Remember From Your Class in 20 Years?” notes, the lasting impact of great teaching isn’t the content—it’s how it changes how students think, communicate, and engage with the world.
+As the Chronicle of Higher Education article “What Will Students Remember From Your Class in 20 Years?” notes, the lasting impact of great teaching isn’t the content—it’s how it changes how students think, communicate, and engage with the world.
 That’s the true aim of education—and the heart of liberal arts engineering.

 Across my career, I’ve seen these questions take different forms, but they always return to the same core: what sets a person apart in a world of advancing technology?